-The potential for significant savings is real.
-For example, recent efforts to consolidate and shrink the federal government's footprint by the Committee on Transportation and Infrastructure, which authorizes GSA proposed leases, have saved taxpayers \$2.9 billion in avoided lease costs and the elimination of unnecessary building projects.
+The potential for substantial savings is real.
+For example, recent efforts to consolidate and shrink the federal government's footprint by the Committee on Transportation and Infrastructure, which authorizes GSA proposed leases, have saved taxpayers \$3.7 billion in avoided lease costs and the elimination of unnecessary building projects.
+GSA's recent estimates for its annual lease costs show the cost curve is trending down.

 Action is now required in order to achieve billions more in savings.
-Current administrative red tape slows GSA's potential ability to act in a timely way and get ahead of the coming wave of lease expirations.
+Current administrative red tape slows GSA's potential ability to act in a timely way and get ahead of the wave of lease expirations.
 Streamlining the leasing process and providing GSA with additional tools to take advantage of this window of opportunity is critical to maximizing long-term savings.